 Turning Limiter

-The Guardian’s turning limiter is pretty mild, so it really won’t restrict steering much at all.
+The Guardian’s turning limiter is very mild, so it really won’t restrict steering much, if at all.
 Its more important purpose is preventing the handlebars from turning all the way around when a child falls or puts their bike down.

 Handlebars can easily get all mixed up and little ones can quickly get confused and frustrated while trying to get them sorted out the right way.
 This also prevents the brake cables from being stretched as a result of rotating the handlebars the wrong way.